(data choirs: marginalia)

 Still in the semi-darkness the listener watches the eastern sky.

-The Snow Geese are moving high above the world, drawing it northward.
-They cross together with other new arrivals: Black Ducks, Gadwalls, Hooded Mergansers, Saw-whet Owls…
+The Snow Geese are moving high above the world.
+They cross north together with other new arrivals: Black Ducks, Gadwalls, Hooded Mergansers, Saw-whet Owls…

 In the opposite direction, drawing the world southward, come near-infinite numbers of songbirds: Mourning Doves, Blue-birds and Blackbirds, Phoebes, Warblers—and so many Sparrows: Lincoln’s Sparrows and Henslow’s Sparrows, Song Sparrows and Savannah Sparrows, Field, Fox, and House Sparrows, Chipping Sparrows and Vesper Sparrows….